Back to basics camping is simple if you are prepared. Read this for what to expect, the benefits, and what you need to take.

 We even stayed at one campsite that had a bath in the facilities.
 Unfortunately, one camper had decided to use it as a loo for number twos! 🙁

-So, you hunt for a site that has great reviews and great facilities, only to find the site packed, facilities overrun, no campfires or BBQs allowed due to how many tents they have on-site, and not enough space between tents to even peg out the guy lines correctly!
-So what’s the alternative?
+So, you hunt for a site with great reviews and facilities, only to find the site packed, facilities overrun, no campfires or BBQs allowed due to how many tents they have on-site, and not enough space between tents to even peg out the guy lines correctly!
+So what's the alternative?

 Back to Basics Camping

-On a back to basics campsite, you may just have a field, drinking water that you may have to walk some distance for, a toilet (a single flushing or composting toilets), and possibly a shower (but don’t count on it).
-No electric hook up – so leave your TV and microwave at home.
+On a back-to-basics campsite, you may have a field, drinking water for which you may have to walk some distance, a toilet (a single flushing or composting toilet), and possibly a shower (but don't count on it).
+No electric hook-up - so leave your TV and microwave at home.

 - Very unlikely you pay more for large tents and neither extra charges for awnings and rain shelters you put up

-- You will typically be allowed your own campfire
+- You will typically be allowed a campfire

 - Fewer cars and plenty of space for the kids to explore and play